dustin/dustin.sallings.org/_posts/2021-06-23-monads-are-tedious-in-go.markdown

 `>>=` is the monadic "bind" operator and basically is used to combine monadic actions.

-At this point, you're either confused by jargon or angry for my how inaccurate my descriptions are.
+At this point, you're either confused by jargon or angry for how inaccurate my descriptions are.
 I intend to make things clearer as I write.
 I'm actually intending to write more about go, so let's get going.